WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 > **Note** - You should have 5 services in your services dashboard.
 These are the services that will be used by the Watson Data Platform labs; Data Engineering, Business Analytics, Data Science and Application Development.

-## Step 4: Create the Watson Data Platform Lab Application
+## Step 4: Create the Watson Data Platform lab application

 <img src="./media/Step4-image-01.png" />